 Unfortunately, most Type 2 diabetics don't know this, and are led to take diabetic drugs that don't really help in the long run.
 If I had not recognized this discrepancy I would still be diabetic today and I would be taking even more insulin.

-However, in a diabetic's body, when these cells fail to respond adequately to circulating insulin, these cells lose their sensitivity to insulin (a condition known as insulin resistance) and blood glucose levels rise.
+However, in a diabetic's body, the insulin doesn't activate the insulin receptors ("doors") -- in other words, the cells lose their sensitivity to insulin (a condition known as insulin resistance).

-As a result, a signal is NOT triggered to the GLUT4 glucose transporters, which do NOT move to the outer edge and do NOT pull the glucose into the cell.
+As a result, the GLUT4 glucose transporters do NOT move to the outer edge and do NOT pull the glucose into the cell.

 And, because the glucose is not transported to the mitochondria (energy factories), the cell is unable to produce energy (fuel) or adenosine triphosphate (ATP).
 As a result, the cell is unable to perform its primary functions effectively.

-The cells in the liver also become insulin resistant and respond by making too much blood sugar.
-Because blood sugar is not absorbed by the cells, it stays in the blood, causing blood sugar levels to rise — a condition known as hyperglycemia.
+Over time, the cells in the liver also become insulin resistant and respond by making too much blood glucose, which contributes to higher blood glucose levels — a condition known as hyperglycemia.

 This damage is repaired by the cholesterol produced by the liver, leading to arterial plaque formation -- all triggered by an inflammatory response.
 These coarse red blood cells cause greater damage in dense capillary areas such as the hands and feet, and fragile capillaries such as those that feed the kidneys and eyes.

-You must break this cycle in order to stop the progression and reverse your diabetes.
+You must break this cycle in order to stop the progression and damage being caused by your diabetes.

 All of this leads to a continual vicious cycle of high blood glucose and insulin levels that further fuel the diabetes as it spreads its damage from cell to cell and throughout the body.